But how do you know if a warehouse is performing well?

 - Inventory accuracy: Inventory accuracy refers to monitoring physical counts of inventory and comparing it with what has been recorded.
 Your inventory accuracy rate can give you some insight into how well you manage and track inventory as it enters and leaves the warehouse.

-- Inventory shrinkage: Similar to inventory accuracy, monitoring inventory shrinkage is when actual inventory levels are less than what’s recored in the a business’s balance sheet.
+- Inventory shrinkage: Similar to inventory accuracy, monitoring inventory shrinkage is when actual inventory levels are less than what’s recorded in a business’s balance sheet.
 Inventory shrinkage could occur for a multitude of reasons like theft, damage, or even supplier fraud.

 - Inventory turnover rate: Tracking inventory turnover shows how many times inventory is sold and then replaced in a specific time period.
 Understanding the average inventory turnover rate is a critical measure of business performance, cost management, and sales.
 It can also offer you insights into what your best-selling versus slow-moving items are.
 The faster you turn over inventory, the quicker you are selling products and recouping money.